-The well-being of staff members is highly valued by the organisation.
-Three dedicated committees are in place to support, that we act in compliance with the defined goals and that procedures are followed.
+Schmidt Hammer Lassen Architects highly values the wellbeing of staff members.
+Three dedicated committees are in place to ensure that we comply with defined goals and follow procedures.
 The strategic management participates actively and cooperatively in this work alongside staff elected representatives.

-The Health & Safety Committee takes precautionary measures against any form of counterproductive physical and non-physical working conditions, including the prevention of any labour related accident.
+The Health & Safety Committee takes precautionary measures against any form of counterproductive physical and non-physical working conditions, including preventing any labour-related accidents.

-The Collaboration Committee ensures a positive working environment and engage in dialogue with union representatives about organisational development and adjustment to foster employee commitment and retention.
+The Collaboration Committee ensures a positive working environment and engages in dialogue with union representatives about organisational development and adjustment to foster employee commitment and retention.

-The Continuing Education Committee organises and administers the organisation's strategic engagements in relation to staff member training and professional development.
+The Continuing Education Committee organises and administers the organisation's strategic engagements concerning staff member training and professional development.

-We communicate on general work conditions, benefits, rules, and regulations in the SHL Staff Handbook, which we hand out when welcoming a new colleague - alongside a well-planned onboarding program.
+We communicate general work conditions, benefits, rules, and regulations in the SHL Staff Handbook, which we hand out when welcoming a new colleague - alongside a well-planned onboarding program.